DmitriiGrebeniuc/Gathr/docs/architecture.md

 1. The browser loads the Vite application.
 2. `src/main.tsx` mounts the React tree.
 3. `LanguageProvider` restores language from local storage.
-4. `App.tsx` checks current Supabase session.
+4. `App.tsx` checks recovery tokens and shared-event path state.
-5. Depending on session state, the shell opens either:
+5. Depending on state, the shell opens:
    - `welcome`
    - `home`
+   - `reset-password`
+   - `event-details` for a shared event
 6. The shell subscribes to auth state changes.

 ---